Thanks to Barney R for the editing. As always, I had to mess with it some more. Therefore all mistakes and omissions are on me.

 The doctor that performed the D&C and the hospital threw many dollars with a lot of 0s behind them to settle the lawsuit that Jan and I filed.

-Life seemed to be great for a 2 more years when Jan’s office decided to open a new office in the large city about 45 minutes away.
+Life seemed to be great for two more years then Jan’s office decided to open a new office in the large city about 45 minutes away.
 That office was to be twice as large as the one in our town.
-They had partnered with an agency in that city, and asked Jan to be the manager of that office, or they told her she could be in charge of both offices with almost twice the pay she was then getting.
+They had partnered with an agency in that city and asked Jan to be the manager of that office, or they told her she could be in charge of both offices with almost twice the pay she was then getting.
 She took the job of overall management and was now considered an executive.

 Then the overtime in the city started.
 She was staying in the city a couple of times a month and the complaints about the commute stopped.